 For optimal automation, Demodesk integrations several CRM tools.
 If you are using one of the following, please follow the instructions to ensure a proper setup:

-Each touchpoint with a customer represents an Event Type.
-Event Types automate several tasks before, during, and after a meeting to reduce preparations time and no-shows.
-Check this article to get to know everything about Event Types, the central element in Demodesk.
+Each touchpoint with a customer represents a Meeting Type.
+Meeting Types automate several tasks before, during, and after a meeting to reduce preparations time and no-shows.
+Check this article to get to know everything about Meeting Types, the central element in Demodesk.

-We recommend creating one Event Type per touchpoint, for example, a first demo or a check-in.
+We recommend creating one Meeting Type per touchpoint, for example, a first demo or a check-in.
 Overall, they will describe your entire sales motion, consisting of different parts that are seamlessly connected.

 Playbooks function as resources needed for specific meetings that you prepare once and can then be used as a template for future meetings.
 Read this article for more information about Playbooks.